HuseyinSimsek7904/FantasticPhysics/README.md

 # Contents:
 - ./main.py will run a simulation that simulates *Fantastic Physics* laws.
-- ./document_demo.py is just a demo that allows to read the documentation easier.
+- ./document_demo.py is a demo program that allows to read the documentation easier.
+- ./tiller_series_renderer_demo.py is a demo program that calculates tiller series to a certain depth.
+- ./options.json contains some visual settings.
+Change them with caution.
 - ./libs/ contains some modules that the simulation uses.
   - ./libs/physics_lib.py contains the constants and the calculation methods.
   - ./libs/game_lib.py can be used to initiate the simulation.

-- options.json contains some visual settings.
-Change them with caution.

 ---